 Dropping A Class

-October 23, 2018 – CANVAS closes for Fall midterm eGrade submissions.
+March 1, 2019 – CANVAS closes for Spring midterm eGrade submissions.

 I clearly remember my days at USF and having to make a hard decision about dropping a class.
 Back then, it seemed as if the world was crashing in, to admit that I was not going to be successful in a class.
 In reality, it is a great learning experience on self-evaluation.
 For me, it was a science class that was filled with chemistry and math that I had never seen before.
 The teacher went fast, and after a couple of failed quizzes, I knew that I was either going to fail the class or have to withdraw.